Flotation of fine minerals: Novel temperature responsive polymer as flocculant and collector

 Research Centre: Particulate Fluids Processing Centre (PFPC)

 Students with degrees in Minerals Processing or Chemical Engineering are encouraged to apply, especially those with experience in flotation or flocculation.
-The project is to be conducted in collaboration with the CSIRO (Australian National Laboratory) in Clayton Victoria.

 1) G. V. Franks, “Improved Solid/Liquid Separation using Stimulant Sensitive Flocculation and Consolidation”, Journal of Colloid and Interface Science,292, 598-603 (2005).